 Must possess or be eligible for licensure in the state of Washington.
 Completion of, or in the process of completing, an ASHP Accredited PGY1 pharmacy residents or PGY1 exempt per ASHP standards.

-At Providence, our strength begins with understanding.
+At Providence and our family of organizations, our strength begins with understanding.
 We take time to see, hear and value everyone who walks through our doors—patient or caregiver, family support person or volunteer.
 Working with us means that regardless of your role, we’ll walk alongside you in your career, supporting you so you can support others.